ASTR 10 - The Solar System

 Introduction to history and physical principles of astronomy, focusing on our Solar System.
 Includes view of the heavens, historical development of scientific models of the sky, telescopes, formation and evolution of the solar system, and the possibilities for life in space.
 Designed for non-majors in mathematics or physical science.
 A companion science lab, Astronomy 30, is also available.

 To take this class, you must have daily access to a computer with an Internet connection and experience using a web browser.
-You will also need to utilize your college Zonemail account.
-Learn more about Zonemail.
+You will also need to understand how your college email account works with Blackboard.
+Learn more about your college email account.

 Check the college catalog for CSU/UC transferability and to see if this course meets AA/AS degree requirements.